-GST starts with the notion of a system boundary defined by those relationships which relate to membership of the system.
-The setting of a boundary and hence the identification of a system is ultimately the choice of the observer.
+The identification of a system and its boundary is ultimately the choice of the observer.
+This may be through observation and classification of sets of elements as systems, through an abstract conceptualisation of one or more possible boundaries and relationships in a given situation, or a mixture of this concrete and conceptual thinking.
 This underlines the fact that any particular identification of a system is a human construct used to help make better sense of a set of things and to share that understanding with others if needed.